 Tomatillos are close relatives to cape gooseberries.
-Their similarities are so striking once you see them close together: Their husk, shape and the internal fruit are almost the same.
+Their similarities are so striking once you see them close together: Their husk, shape and internal fruit are almost the same.
 They both have the same sticky skin once the husk is removed.
-Both delicious in a different way.
+Both delicious in different ways.
 Tomatillos are a key ingredient in Mexican cuisine.
 If you have tried Salsa Verde, then you have tried tomatillos.

-Tomatillos were first domesticated in Mexico even before than tomatoes.
-Ever since, they have been a very important part of Mexican cuisine.
-Its tart and fresh flavour blends so well with other classic Mexican ingredients such as chillies and herbs like coriander.
+Tomatillos were first domesticated in Mexico even before tomatoes.
+Ever since they have been a very important part of Mexican cuisine.
+Their tart and fresh flavour blend so well with other classic Mexican ingredients such as chillies and herbs like coriander.
 Any green sauce or salsa with a delicious tangy flavour has most likely been prepared with tomatillos.

-Inspiration on how to make the most of them can be found on the following recipes:
+Inspiration on how to make the most of them can be found in the following recipes:

 Also, find delicious recipes using Salsa Verde made with tomatillos: